Janonard/advanced-tessellated-machine/share/doc/atm/md/Installation.md

 	cmake -D CMAKE_BUILD_TYPE=RELEASE ..
 	make

 Maybe you want to test whether you binaries are okay or not?
-Use this:
+Use this!

+	sudo ../install_shared_files.sh
 	make test

 When you want to install the binaries after building, you use: